-And when I say we, I mean you and me!
-Because I’ll be sharing tips and ideas for mixing well-priced products with what you already own to produce something new and truly special.
-For this first post I’ll be exploring informal table setting ideas for setting a gorgeous table on a budget.
+Today I’m sharing tips and ideas for mixing well-priced products with what you already own to produce something new and truly special.
+For this post I’ll be exploring informal table setting ideas for setting a gorgeous table on a budget.

 1. Plan your concept

 I start every table with a concept.
 I’m sure it’s left over from my days as a fashion designer when each collection had a theme, but often my concepts are inspired by a single visual element.
 In tablescaping, as in fashion, one fabulous print makes a great starting point.

 In this case, I chose a delicious water color fruit pattern.
 It’s lush and beautifully painted and felt right for this time of year, a time I’m firmly rooted in summer, but already thinking of transitioning to fall.

 *Money saving secret: One word.
 Melamine.
 Have you ever noticed the prettiest patterns are often printed on outdoor dinnerware?
 Sometimes you have to get really close to realize that’s what they are.
 Embrace the ease and lower cost of melamine plates.
 For an informal table setting, they’ll look gorgeous on your indoor table and your wallet will thank you.

 With my central pattern chosen, I next select pieces that will complement it.
 If I’m working around a dynamic print, I often choose textures or subtle tonal prints.

 Here I played with two chargers staying within the bounds of a predominantly white palette.
 For summer I love the white round rattan chargers, which are reminiscent of the furniture you’d find at a beach house.
 As we get closer to the fall, I’d use the same dinnerware pattern and mix it with the light brown rattan chargers.